psycopg/psycopg2/doc/src/advanced.rst

 .. versionadded:: 2.2.0

-Psycopg can be used together with coroutine_\-based libraries, and participate to cooperative multithread.
+Psycopg can be used together with coroutine_\-based libraries, and participate to cooperative multithreading.

-Coroutine-based libraries (such as Eventlet_ or gevent_) can usually patch the Python standard library in order to enable a coroutine switch in presence of blocking I/O: the process is usually referred as making the system *green*, in reference to greenlet_, the basic Python micro-thread library.
+Coroutine-based libraries (such as Eventlet_ or gevent_) can usually patch the Python standard library in order to enable a coroutine switch in the presence of blocking I/O: the process is usually referred as making the system *green*, in reference to the `green threads`_.

 Because Psycopg is a C extension module, it is not possible for coroutine libraries to patch it: Psycopg instead enables cooperative multithreading by